-- An FAI First Category event shall have an International Jury to deal with protests and monitor the conduct of the event and ensure that the officially accepted entry list and results are sent to the FAI Secretariat in accordance with 4.16.2.1.
+- 5.4.2.1 An FAI First Category event shall have an International Jury to deal with protests and monitor the conduct of the event and ensure that the officially accepted entry list and results are sent to the FAI Head Office in accordance with 4.16.2.1.
 The composition of the International Jury may be either representative or nominated.
-The Specialised Sections of the Sporting Code shall state which Jury system is to be used and may state further criteria for qualification as a Jury Member. - 5.4.2.2 Representative jury is one in which the Jury President is appointed by the ASC governing the event and in which the members are one from each competing NAC.
-They shall qualify for the jury service according to the relevant Specialised Section of the Sporting Code. - 5.4.2.3 Nominated jury is one in which the President is appointed by the ASC concerned.
+The Specialised Sections of the Sporting Code shall state which Jury system is to be used and may state further criteria for qualification as a Jury Member. - 5.4.2.2 Representative Jury is one in which the Jury President is appointed by the ASC governing the event and in which the members are one from each competing NAC.
+They shall qualify for the jury service according to the relevant Specialised Section of the Sporting Code. - 5.4.2.3 Nominated Jury is one in which the President is appointed by the ASC concerned.
 The members consist of two or four persons appointed by the ASC according to the relevant Specialised Section of the Sporting Code.
-Each Jury Member must be resident in a country whose NAC is not currently suspended from FAI membership. - 5.4.2.4 Jury President.
+Each Jury Member must be resident in a country whose NAC is not currently suspended from FAI membership. - Jury President.
 In addition to being the Chairman at Jury meetings, the Jury President has the right to require the Organizer to abide by the FAI Sporting Code and the published rules and regulations for the event.
-If the Organizer fails to do so, the President of the Jury has the power to stop the event until a Jury meeting has considered the situation.
-The Jury has the right to terminate the event if the Organizer fail to abide by the FAI Sporting Code and published regulations.
-They may recommend to the FAI Secretariat that all entry fees be returned. - 5.4.2.5 Jury Members.
+If the Organizer fails to do so, the President of the Jury has the power to interrupt the event until the situation has been reviewed by the Jury.
+The Jury has the right to cancel the event if the Organizer fails to abide by the FAI Sporting Code and published regulations.
+Consequences pursuant to the Organizer Agreement which may be applicable are in any event reserved.
+They may recommend to the FAI Head Office that all entry fees be returned. - Jury Members.
 A Jury member must possess a thorough knowledge of the relevant Sporting Codes and the rules and regulations for the event.
 An International Jury Members Handbook is available from FAI if desired by an ASC.
-At least one Jury member is to be on site during competition operations.

-5.4.2.6 Meetings of the International Jury

-5.4.2.6.1 Attendance.
-Attendance at Jury meetings is compulsory for Jury members, except for special reasons such as illness or emergencies.
+At least one Jury member is to be on site during competition operations. - 5.4.2.6 Meetings of the International Jury either in person or remote or as specified on the Specialized volumes of the Sporting Code, except for special reasons such as illness or emergencies.
 In such cases an eligible replacement nominated by the Jury member concerned, or by the President of the ASC or his representative may be accepted by the Jury President.
 The Event Director and the Claimant have a right to give both written and oral evidence before a jury.
 Treatment of protests is dealt with in 6.3.
+5.4.2.6.2 Recording of Evidence.
+The record of jury actions, the decision and the reasons for it, and copies of evidence, shall be sent to FAI by the Jury President in case an appeal to FAI is made later.
+Quorum.
+A quorum for a Representative Jury is 2/3 of the total membership.
+5.4.2.6.3 including the President of the Jury.
+A quorum for a Nominated Jury is three, including its President.
+5.4.2.6.4.
+Voting.
+Decisions shall be reached by a simple majority.
+A secret ballot shall be held, if requested by a jury member.